 Things you’ll need soon – but you can get them in the next couple of hours/days:

 - nursing pillow

-Which essential item have I left out from the list?
+Which essential items have I left out from the list?
 Let me know in the comments!